 Michael Brown Bick (’85) is a tutor in Hawaii.
 He earned an M.S. in physics at San José State University in 2000, and did further graduate study in physics at the University of California, Riverside.

-Teresa Bippert-Plymate (’84) until recently worked at Steward Observatory as Interferometry Technical Specialist for the Large Binocular Telescope Interferometer.
-She was previously the technical writer for the SOLIS project at the National Solar Observatory.
-Her first project was with the Multiband Imager for the Spitzer Space Telescope as the group's technical specialist.
+Teresa Bippert-Plymate (’84) has launched LookingUP!
+Astronomy Services, LLC, a business that brings astronomy to the resorts and camps in the Big Bear Lake area of southern California.
+She formerly worked at Steward Observatory as Interferometry Technical Specialist for the Large Binocular Telescope Interferometer and was previously the technical writer for the SOLIS project at the National Solar Observatory.

-Allyson Bishop (’86) is a homemaker and real estate investor in Germany.
+Allyson Bishop (’86) is a self-employed property manager in San Francisco.
 She received her Ph.D. in biomedical physics at UCLA in 1994 after winning a fellowship upon graduation from SSU.

-Tom Bittancourt (’03) is a metrology process engineer at GE/PrimeStar Solar in Arvada, CO.
+Tom Bittancourt (’03) was until recently a metrology process engineer at GE/PrimeStar Solar in Arvada, CO.

 Ron Bleau (’79) passed away 2 January 2013 in Florida, where he had written that he enjoyed spoiling grandkids, assisting his wife Dianne with her two APHA Paint horses, riding and working on motorcycles and working on his tan.
 He was busy teaching the basics of physics and astronomy to several of his grandchildren and was an active Cub Scout Den Leader.
 He had retired in 2008 as a Senior Staff Research Engineer from the Skunk Works in Lockheed Martin Aeronautics Company. (photo)